“You will be expelled from the [places of worship], and … those who kill you will think that by doing this they are serving God.”

 Does a person sin when the person’s gender identity or gender expression does not conform to their birth sex?
 Yes, say the vast majority of pronouncements on the subject emanating from Churches of Christ, Southern Baptist churches, and other conservative churches.

 Scriptural analysis reveals this “Yes” answer is man-made doctrine.
-Worse, such sermons and articles and the reactions they stoke are harmful to transgender persons and contrary to Christ’s commands.
+Worse, such sermons and articles and the reactions they stoke are harmful to transgender persons and contrary to Christ’s teachings.

 This article outlines a scriptural response to transgender persons.

 First, this article provides some basics regarding sex, gender, transgender, and related terms.
 Then it explains that scripture does not say it is a sin to have transgender thoughts or behaviors.
-Finally, it considers application of Christ’s commands to transgender persons and encourages Christians to speak the truth.
+Finally, it considers application of Christ’s teachings to treatment of transgender persons and encourages Christians to speak the truth.

 I. Swift to Hear